precice/community-training/fsi-workflow/05_FSI/tasks.md

 ## Fluid setup

-We need to configure the fluid domain in order to perform a **fluid-structure interaction** simulation.
+Now go back to the root of the case and enter the `Fluid` folder.
+This is an usual `OpenFOAM` case that you have to configure.

 ### `constant` folder

-In this folder we need to:
+In this folder you need to:

 - copy our previously generated mesh: copy the `polyMesh` folder from your `0.003` folder in `03_fluidMesh/skeleton` (or from the `constant` folder in `04_fluidSimulation/skeleton/Fluid`)
 - open the `dynamicMeshDict` and replace `WETSURF` in the `displacementLaplacianCoeffs` dictionary entry with the name given to the wing patch (`naca2312`).
 This dictionary tells OpenFOAM that we need a mesh motion solver to perform our FSI simulation